dead-claudia/thallium/README.md

     })
     ```

-- Plain object factories are preferred for ADTs, and external functions are used for the logic.
-If you need dynamic dispatch, make it a direct member of that object (this was done for `init` and `run` for the test types).
-It's somewhat C-like/functional (take your pick) in that regard.
+- Classes are used, but inheritance is avoided.
+Generally, the question I ask myself is "Is this like a getter or setter, or is it mostly logic?", and usually, I go method in the first case, and function for the latter.
+Most of the exceptions are in the test types themselves, where I extracted many common methods into their own module to keep the base class simple.

-- Note that outside of handling the API methods and Error subclasses, almost no inheritance at all is used.
+- Note that outside of the tests, the `Techtonic` class, and Error subclasses, inheritance is minimal.

 ## License